 - Your older students can write a narrative about spring or summer on the white construction paper.
 You can give them a challenge by providing a list of themed vocabulary words or adjectives to use in their story.

-- Students can watch this youtube video about how a windsock works.
+You can use one of the YouTube videos above to discuss how a windsock works.
 They can share the main idea and details from the video.
-Pick target vocabulary to discuss from this video and then go test out a windsock outside!
+Pick target vocabulary to discuss from this video and then go test out a windsock outside.
+Additionally, if you want to add in a writing component, you can have students write a paragraph summarizing how a windsock works.
+You can use a main idea graphic organizer to help with developing the topic sentence, details and conclusion.

 Need More Craft Ideas For Speech Therapy